A list of current outbreaks in our facilities.

 • Rash

-• Hand hygiene stations are located at every entrance/exit in all our facilities and we ask that you use the alcohol-based hand rub so that you don’t bring any germs into the hospital, nor take any home.
+• Hand hygiene stations are located at every entrance/exit in all our facilities.
+We ask that you use the alcohol-based hand rub so that you do not bring any germs into the hospital or take any home.

-• Please read and follow the outbreak notice posters located at the entrance of any unit declared with an outbreak.
+• Please read and follow the outbreak notice posters located at the entrance of any unit on an outbreak.
 If you need help or further information, ask one of the staff at the nursing station.

-• You will be asked to repeat hand hygiene just before you enter the patient’s room and immediately when you leave their room.
+• You may be asked to repeat hand hygiene immediately before you enter the patient’s room and when you leave their room.

-• If you are visiting someone who is located on an outbreak unit, visitors may be limited to two people at a time.
-Please do not visit other patient rooms or common areas on the unit such as the lounge and patient kitchenette.
-We also recommend you don’t visit public areas in the hospital such as the cafeteria and gift shop.
+If you are visiting someone who is located on an outbreak unit, please report to the nursing station as there may be further direction and additional measures in place for visitors.
+Please do not visit other patient rooms or common areas on the unit such as a lounge or patient kitchenette.
+We also recommend you do not visit public areas such as a cafeteria or gift shop.